-Year 2023 - 2024 Year 2024 - 2025 Deacon Year The Bible and its Interpretation The Bible and its Interpretation 1.
-Sages & Prophets Pentateuch and Psalms Ministerial Portfolio 2.
-New Testament Letters and Writings 2.
-Gospels 3.
-Hermeneutics Theological Reflection and Christian Identity Theological Reflection and Christian Identity 1.
-Cosmology Christian Thinking about God Dissertation 2.
-Theology & Ethics 2.
-Anglican Dogmatic Theology 3.
+Year 2024 - 2025 Year 2025 - 2026 Deacon Year The Bible and its Interpretation The Bible and its Interpretation Pentateuch and Psalms 1.
+Sages & Prophets Ministerial Portfolio 2.
+Gospels New Testament Letters and Writings 3.
+Hermeneutics Theological Reflection and Christian Identity Theological Reflection and Christian Identity Christian Thinking about God 1.
+Cosmology Dissertation 2.
+Anglican Dogmatic Theology 2.
+Theology & Ethics 3.
 Jesus the Christ Christian Practice in Church Christian Practice in Church 1.
-Liturgy 1.
-Missiology 2.
-Anglicanism 2.
-Pastoral Studies 3.
-Church Leadership Electives Reconciliation /Church History / New Communities of Faith
+Missiology 1.
+Liturgy 2.
+Pastoral Studies 2.
+Anglicanism 3.
+Church Leadership Electives Reconciliation / Church History / New Communities of Faith / Christianity in the Celtic World

-^{2} of 3 will be offered students to choose 1.
+^{2} of 4 will be offered students to choose 1.